boocockp/leaguetable/design/Ideas.md

 - When an input arrives, defer recalculation so if many sent at once, deal with them all in one go
 - If a filter knew an incoming array could only have things added to the end, would just need to check those - and inputs are like that
 - Even with cached sequences, still need to memoize to store one for each argument eg by teamName
+- With async results and versioning may do recalculation of everything after each aync result received

 Asynchronous functions
 ----------------------